 The general inefficiency and indecision within the public service is the main problem hindering Barbados’ development.
 This can be solved with a professional public service that is not influenced by any political party.

-- To address Government’s inefficient public services, all Government departments (including statutory corporations) will be required to attain and maintain the highest quality management standard – ISO 9001.
+- To address Government’s inefficient public services, all Government departments (including statutory corporations) will be required to attain and maintain the highest international quality management standard – ISO 9001.
 Priority will be given to those departments that regularly interact with the public.
 People should receive efficient and competent service from each government department.
 [Link to ISO 9001 Implementation Plan]

 - To address Government’s indecision, the lifetime pension arrangement for politicians will be abolished.
 Parliamentarians will receive pension contributions to their pension accounts only while they are in office.
 Making important but unpopular decisions should not be delayed until enough first time politicians qualify for their pensions.
 [Link to Abolishing Lifetime Pension Implementation Plan]